jsoulier/sysc_3303/Assignment1_101189819/README.txt

 === Files ===

 src/Barista.java
+- Java file containing the implementation of the barista

+src/Counter.java
- - Java file containing the class definition of a Barista
+- Java file containing the implementation of the counter
- - Required for the application

 src/Ingredient.java
- - Java file containing the enum definition of an Ingredient
+- Java file containing the enum of valid ingredients
- - Required for the application

 src/Main.java
- - Java file containing the class definition of Main
- - Required for the entrypoint of the application
+- Java file containing the entrypoint of the application

 src/Supplier.java
- - Java file containing the class definition of a Supplier
+- Java file containing the implementation of the supplier
- - Required for the application

 class_diagram.pdf
- - UML class diagram for the design of the application
+- The class diagram of the application

 sequence_diagram.pdf
- - UML sequence diagram for the design of the application
+- The sequence diagram showing a sample interaction in the application
- - Displays a sample interaction

 README.txt
- - Information for the user of the application
+- Information about the application and relevant files